 I have been playing and DMing d&d on and off for about 20 years.
-I started on the basic sets and played through 1st, 2nd, 3rd, 3.5 edition, Pathfinder, a little 4th and now the d&d next playtest.
-I have played several other role-playing systems and am currently playing in a 3.5 d&d game and running a d&d next game.
+I started on the basic sets and played through 1st, 2nd, 3rd, 3.5 edition, Pathfinder, a little 4th and now 5e.
+I have played several other role-playing systems and am currently playing in a 3.5 d&d game, a 5e game and running a 5e.
 I am also working on a campaign setting called Aneereia which I DM and play in on occasion.

 I am pretty flexible as a player and can enjoy most types of d&d games.
-The DM style I enjoy the most are DM’s that go into a fair amount of details and describe the game as a story you would read in a novel.
+The DM style I enjoy the most are DM’s that go into a fair amount of details and describe the game as a story that you would read in a novel.
 I like descriptions of combat and settings more then just numbers and grids.
-I can easily play min/max games though or games based around role-playing and ignoring the numbers as much as possible.
+Although I can easily play both min/max games and games based around role-playing which ignore the numbers as much as possible.

 The two current characters I am playing turned out to be kind of similar.
 They are about action, not planning.
 My cleric worships Tymora (Forgotten Realms) the goddess of luck.
 With dogma of “One should be bold, for to be bold is to live” he is often convincing the party to forgo planning to rush into a situation.